 Average monthly usage: This is the amount of electricity you consume in an average month.
 It is determined by the solar calculator either by the amount you put in, or approximated by dividing the amount of your electricity bill by the cost-per-kilowatt-hour for your area.

 System size: This approximation tells you what you need for a solar power system to produce enough electricity to offset your annual electricity use.
 It is determined by taking your average daily electrical use and dividing it by your solar radiance, multiplied by 71%.
-The 71% factor is necessary to approximate the inherit inefficiencies in solar power systems.
+The 71% factor is necessary to approximate the inherent inefficiencies in solar power systems.

 Roof size: This is the approximate roof size needed with exposure to the sun, in order to accommodate your solar power system.
 It can be determined by taking the size of the system and dividing that by 10 to get square footage (based on 10 Watts per square foot).